grzlybear/gregreda.com/content/2013/03/web-scraping-101-with-python.md

 Date: 2013-03-03
 Slug: web-scraping-101-with-python
 Tags: scraping, python, data, tutorial
+Description: A beginner's guide to getting started with web scraping using Python and BeautifulSoup.

+_After you're done reading, check out my follow-up to this post [here](http://www.gregreda.com/2013/04/29/more-web-scraping-with-python/)._

 Yea, yea, I know I said I was going to [write more](http://www.gregreda.com/2013/01/23/translating-sql-to-pandas-part1/) on [pandas](http://pandas.pydata.org), but recently I've had a couple friends ask me if I could teach them how to scrape data.
 While they said they were able to find a ton of resources online, all assumed some level of knowledge already.
 Here's my attempt at assuming a very minimal knowledge of programming.